Surviving Anal Cancer

 Studies have shown clinical and cost effectiveness in HPV screening.
 It doesn't take a rocket scientist to understand that early detection for cancer should be the standard of care especially in people with HIV.
 It's a message we've been hearing for years from women with breast cancer and individuals with other cancers.
 Why should it be any different for anal cancer, especially in a population of people at higher risk?

-Treatment for HPV can be as problematic as screening and diagnosis.
+Treatment for HPVTreatment for HPV can be as problematic as screening and diagnosis.
 HPV related warts are easy to remove with cryotherapy, laser removal or special chemicals such as trichloroacetic acid, podophyllin resin or 5-FU.
 Treatment for dysplasia is trickier because it may be difficult to detect with current tests, someone treated with diffuse (scattered) dysplasia may suffer from long term side effects of removal.
 Recovery from these treatments can be severe and last several weeks.

 The standard treatment for anal and cervical cancer is often surgery followed by radiation and chemotherapy.
 Anal surgery is, as you can imagine, very painful with a lengthy recovery period.
 Combination treatments such as radiation, chemotherapy and cidofovir are used in combination with surgery in clinical trials to a positive effect.
 Reoccurrence with HPV is common, however whether it develops to cancer depends on good follow up and screening.
 Bill commented on his surgery, "Anal cancer is very treatable if it has not progressed beyond a local tumor.
 It is basically like skin cancer.
 The treatments are nasty however and prognosis is only about half as good for HIV-positives as it is for HIV-negatives."
 Again, early detection and early treatment are highly recommended.